xposm/Hoop-Predict/README.md

 # Hoop Predict

 This project implements an ensemble machine learning system for predicting NCAA basketball match outcomes, achieving approximately 75% accuracy through a combination of XGBoost, CatBoost, and neural network models.
-### To use the application, You could just download the .exe file from the repo and not worry about anything.
-Otherwise, check Installation Prerequisites ###
+### To use the application, go to releases and then download the .exe file.
+Otherwise, you can build it from source.
+Check Installation Prerequisites ###

 The weights of the trained models can be found at  *model_building/trained_models*